Askuno API.

 /api/bounties/algora/{bounty_id}/start

 This is the user-safe start path for bounty-backed free usage.
-The public UI requires signup first.
-The endpoint only issues the bounty-work free cap for an activated, currently claimable Askuno bounty, stores the API token in the browser flow without printing the raw token, and reserves the Askuno-side claim for that user.
+It only issues the bounty-work free cap for a registered, currently claimable Askuno-managed bounty, stores the API token in the browser flow without printing the raw token, and reserves the Askuno-side claim for that user.
 The private HTTP verifier proves that token can authenticate /api/chat, debit only the token usage meter, and expose the updated balance through /api/api-usage.
 It performs no GitHub, Algora, payment, banking, or live credit-authority writes.

 Check bounty work status